Winter Biking Tips

 spin.
 Keep the effort smooth and consistent.
 It helps to be

 locked onto the pedals -- avoid putting your feet down in the snow, or

 pretty soon there'll be a sheet of ice covering your cleats.

 you don't usually get scraped up.
 It's like falling on skis.

-Ride in a little higher gear than usual -- you're less likely to
+Ride in a more "spinning" gear than usual -- you're less likely to

 break loose and spin the rear tire, and it's easier to recover when you do.

 When your back tire begins to slide sideways on the slope, there

 are two ways to correct the slip.
 (1) The uphill dig: You turn your handlebars

 so the front tire faces a bit UPHILL.
 This forces the back tire to complete the